attiasr/hassio-addons/transmission/README.md

-# Hassio Add-ons by attiasr: Plex
+# Hassio Add-ons by attiasr: Transmission

 ## About

-This addon is based on the [docker image](https://github.com/linuxserver/docker-plex) from linuxserver.io.
+This addon is based on the [docker image](https://github.com/linuxserver/docker-transmission) from linuxserver.io.

 ## Installation